 - Rapid heart rate

-- Sudden, severe pain in your stomach area, chest, or back, which can travel upward or downward
+- Sudden, strong pain in your stomach area, chest, or back, which can travel upward or downward

-Signs of heart attack include mild or severe chest pain or discomfort in the center of the chest or upper stomach area that lasts for more than a few minutes or goes away and comes back.
-It can feel like pressure, squeezing, fullness, heartburn, or indigestion.
+Signs of a heart attack include mild or strong chest pain or discomfort in the center of the chest or upper stomach area.
+It may last for a few minutes or more, or it may go away and come back.
+A heart attack can feel like pressure, squeezing, fullness, heartburn, or indigestion.
 There may also be pain down the left arm.
-Women may also have chest pain and pain down the left arm, but they are more likely to have symptoms such as shortness of breath, nausea, vomiting, unusual tiredness, and pain in the back, shoulders, or jaw.

 Learn about the symptoms of a heart attack.